-- 12. Click the arrow in the center of the display to open a popup menu.
+- display to open a popup menu.

 Then select Settings.
 The dialog box for defining beamformer settings opens.
 Alternatively, you can use the menu and select Image / Settings. - 13.
 The dialog contains settings for regularization, and the beamformer options.
 We can see that by default, the Multipole-source beamformer is selected, and a Vector type is used.